karthik31031992/Reltio/QuickStart.md

 INPUT_FILE_LOCATION= Location of the file where it is located|S3 or Local BUCKET= AWS_Bucket name

+#AWS s3 Parameters
+AWS_KEY= Aws Key Id
+AWS_SECRET_KEY= Aws Secret Key

+AWS_KEY & AWS_SECRET_KEY are not a mandatory parameters, we can pass them in Properties File , if we don't want to pass them in properties we can ignore , our process designed in such a way it will look for those in Environment Varibles or in User ~/.aws/crendetials file.

 #Flag whether to generate uri file